 Nesrin didn’t even look in his direction.
-“There’s an ifrit who’s supposed to become the Caliph of all Hidden Ones, but he hates the very idea, and the last anyone heard he was still in a bottle anyway.”
+“There’s an ifrit who’s supposed to become the caliph of our people, but he hates the very idea, and the last anyone heard he was still in a bottle anyway.”

 “Until now.
 There are rumors he’s been released, and Mother thinks he’s the source of the disturbances in your town.”

-“If she does anything but watch she’s sillier than I gave her credit for.
+“If she does anything but watch I’ve given her too much credit.
 As long as he isn’t mounting an offensive she needs to leave well enough alone and not tempt fate.”